-- TAP/HOLD Set the tempo of the unit with 5 taps.
-Hold for quick macro control. - DISPLAY Multi function 4-character display. - 25 RECORD Enable/disable record mode.

-- STOP Stops the currently playing song or pattern. - PLAY/PAUSE Play or pause the current song or pattern. - 28 DATA Encoder for data editing. - DATA MODE Cycles through the various Data Modes.
-Tempo, Swing, Probability and Flam. - 30 TEMPO Adjust the Tempo parameter when selected with the DATA encoder. - SWING Adjust the Swing parameter or shuffle feeling when selected with the DATA encoder (25% negative swing, 50% straight to 75% full swing). - PROB Adjust the probability factor of steps triggering. - 33 FLAM Adjust the FLAM width.
+- (23) TAP/HOLD Set the tempo of the unit with 5 taps.
+Hold for quick macro control. - DISPLAY Multi function 4-character display. - [25] RECORD Fnable/disable record mode. - STOP Stops the currently playing song or pattern. - PLAY/PAUSE Play or pause the current song or pattern. - DATA Encoder for data editing. - DATA MODE Cycles through the various Data Modes.
+Tempo, Swing, Probability and Flam. - 30 TEMPO Adjust the Tempo parameter when selected with the DATA encoder. - 31 SWING Adjust the Swing parameter or shuffle feeling when selected with the DATA encoder (25% negative swing to 50% straight then on to 75% full swing). - PROB Adjust the probability factor of steps triggering. - 33 FLAM Adjust the FLAM width.